 Some people believe that the lower prices in Mexico are due to a reduced quality of care.
 But, in fact, the reduced prices have to do with the fact that the Mexican government subsidizes the cost of dental school, and in exchange, dentists perform one year of free community service after they graduate.
 Compare that to U.S. dentists who immediately need to start paying off massive student loans, and you can see why there’s such a discrepancy in prices.

 Some other reasons for the lower cost in Mexico are more affordable rent and that Mexican dentists do not spend a fortune on office décor commonly seen in the U.S. cooperate dental offices.
 In addition, the quality and education of dentists in Mexico are still high.

 It is Easy To Coordinate

 When you use a dental referral agency to coordinate your dental appointments, traveling to Mexico for dental care can be very easy.
-Our mission is to refer you to the best dental clinic for your individual case and schedule your initial appointment.
+Our mission is to refer you to the best dental office for your individual case and schedule your initial appointment.

 Dental tourism is a big deal in Mexico.
 And because so many people travel to the country for dental work, dental labs are found in abundance.
 While making a dental crown or a bridge in the U.S. may take several weeks, these items usually take a few days to make in Mexico.
 So, you can have your entire dental experience completed over a few days.

 If you’ve been putting off dental work because you can’t afford it, then you owe it to yourself to look into dental tourism in Mexico.
 You could save thousands of dollars on the cost of your necessary dental treatment and (most importantly) finally eliminate the constant stress of knowing you need to see a dentist.